 Over the centuries many ancient tribes of Southern China migrated south to escape oppression, and five of these groups found their new home in Northern Thailand.
 Since that time, the preservation of their culture has been a continuous struggle.

 Today, as tourism in the region presents a way out of traditional poverty and in many cases a way out of age-old identity, many of these tribes have looked for a way to balance the need for commerce with heritage.

 Only an hours drive north of Chiang Mai, nestled in a fertile green valley that time seems to have forgotten, is a Lisu tribal community holding onto its cultural origins while benefiting from the progress of responsible tourism.

-A key factor in this success story was the establishment of the Lisu Lodge over twelve years ago.
-This award-winning eco-lodge is a sanctuary for Lisu heritage, a direct link to the heart of this fascinating tribal group.
+A critical factor in this success story was the establishment of the Lisu Lodge.
+This award-winning eco-lodge is a sanctuary for Lisu heritage, a direct link to the heart of the tribal group.

 Eco/Adventure - This category covers gorgeous lodges in the jungle, comfortable safari camps and dreamy, but simple, beach cabanas.
 These places defy conventional categorisation: what is communing with nature to one person may be terrifying bugs to another!
 Many of these places are very comfortable and the service generally of a very high level - but please read the website review carefully and/or talk to us and be sure to have understood what you are letting yourselves in for!